Ultimate Colombia Itinerary

 You might only be traveling in Colombia for 3 weeks, but we recommend purchasing single trip insurance to protect against any unforeseen circumstances.
 For example, lost baggage, phone theft, or a motorbike accident.

 If you’re backpacking in Colombia, taking out travel insurance is particularly important, as you’ll likely want to participate in group activities like surfing, mountain trekking, or horseriding.
-We use HeyMondo for all of our trips.
-They also have 24/7 doctors available in their app for all of your questions.

 What to Pack for a 3-Week Colombia Itinerary